Below we look at French Money printing circa 1793…You’ll quickly see a dangerous pattern similar to American politics, QE and low-rate addiction..

 Indeed, with everything else dying, our stock market (now totally controlled by the Fed’s low rate debt binge) is the only thing making America at least appear “Great Again.”

 Today, almost everything hinges upon our faith in a now entirely artificial stock market.
 Indeed, if you are looking for a market “signal”—the only one you need is the “Fed signal.”
 If the Fed “pauses” rates—party on.
 If rates rise, party over.
+For this year, however, the party will continue–mark my words.

 It’s just that sad.
 We are literally a nation that now relies upon the Fed and a rising market to remain “great.”
 Meanwhile, the real economy—our Main Street health, gets sicker and more debt-ravaged by the day.